mywrites/mywrites.github.io/keycloak.md

    The **Logging in to Account Console** page opens.
 1. Scan the QR Code, enter the 6-digit code, provide a **Device Name** (optional) then click **Submit**.

-    REDACTED IMAGE

    The system returns you to the **Keycloak Account** page.
-As a matter of information, Keycloak SSO uses your **REDACTED PARTNER PLATFORM SSO** username.
+As a matter of information, Keycloak SSO uses your **P1** username.
 This reference is visible from the **Personal Information** option in the left navigation pane.
 You have successfully established your Keycloak login credentials.

 ## Keycloak SSO Components
 Keycloak SSO uses three primary components that work in unison as background processes to confirm user validity:

 * Authentication Service (Istio’s Authservice software)
-   * Verifies **REDACTED COMPANY** users based on their login credentials.
+   * Verifies Game Warden users based on their login credentials.
    * For additional information, read **Authservice Documentation** (link removed).
    * For additional information, read **Architecture Overview** (link removed).
 * JSON Web Token (JWT)